 The Royalty Instrumentality Project starts in 2019, when Giack decides he would write a song for each day of the year.
 The songs take form in the band’s home studio thanks to Abbey’s brilliant production, and also thanks to Sebi (drums) and Push (bass).
 Impression A.I. follows the course of the seasons, and aims to be a window on the life and mind of an artist.
 The length of the songs, in fact, spans from 30 seconds to 2 minutes and a half.
 It’s not only the artistic reason that has driven Giack to push his limits as a songwriter and condense his sounds in short songs.
 Streaming platforms only pay after the first 30 seconds of the song is played.
 The average rate per song is $0.0028.
 The music industry is not sustaining artists the way it should, and artists are often not even aware of the huge exploitation of intellectual property that’s going on.
 The Royalty Instrumentality Project aims to change things around, and wants to provide artists with all the knowledge they need to let their voice be heard.
+For this reason they donated part of their royalty income to Music Venue Trust, raising streams through a Treasure Hunt among the songs of the album.

 Read our statement below: